OmniaVerse Trading 0.1% Lower This Week (OMNIA)

-OmniaVerse (OMNIA) traded up 0.1% against the US dollar during the twenty-four hour period ending at 15:00 PM E.T. on October 24th.
-One OmniaVerse token can currently be purchased for approximately $0.0001 or 0.00000000 BTC on major cryptocurrency exchanges.
-In the last week, OmniaVerse has traded 0.1% lower against the US dollar.
-OmniaVerse has a market cap of $95,065.70 and approximately $5,794.50 worth of OmniaVerse was traded on exchanges in the last 24 hours.
+OmniaVerse (OMNIA) traded 0.1% lower against the U.S. dollar during the 1 day period ending at 22:00 PM Eastern on October 25th.
+Over the last seven days, OmniaVerse has traded 0.1% lower against the U.S. dollar.
+OmniaVerse has a total market cap of $95,001.10 and approximately $5,794.50 worth of OmniaVerse was traded on exchanges in the last day.
+One OmniaVerse token can currently be purchased for approximately $0.0001 or 0.00000000 BTC on exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.